doctribute/docbook-xinclude-based-chunking-helper/README.md

  4. Performing the XSLT transformation

-    Besides the source XML file and XSLT template (actually, a slightly customized built-in DocBook template for manual chunking) we have to pass three additional parameters to XSLT processor:
+    Besides the source XML file and XSLT template for manual chunking ([chunktoc.xsl](http://docbook.sourceforge.net/release/xsl/current/html/chunktoc.xsl)) we have to pass three additional parameters to XSLT processor:
     - `base.dir` - output folder path
     - `chunk.toc` - explicit Table of Contents (to be used for chunking)
     - `manual.toc` - explicit Table of Contents

     For both `chunk.toc` and `manual.toc` the generated `toc.xml` file needs to be specified.

+     If there are parent nodes with all children included via XIncludes, the parent chunk would contain just the title without any additional content.
+To fill this space by the local Table of Contents just apply [customized XSL stylesheets](https://github.com/doctribute/docbook-xinclude-based-chunking-stylesheets).

     An example command for [Saxon 6.5.5](http://saxon.sourceforge.net/saxon6.5.5/) XSLT processor on Windows operating system: